modelica/Modelica-FMI/README.md

 ## License

-Copyright (c) 2025, Modelica Association.
+Copyright &copy; 2025 Modelica Association.
 The code is released under the [2-Clause BSD license](LICENSE).